Rye: A Nutritious, Healthy, and Useful Grain

 An Interesting Grain

 Rye is sold as kernels (or berries), flakes, and a flour.
 The products most commonly made from the grain, at least in my part of the world, are bread and crispbread.
 Rye bread comes in two basic forms—a dark version and a light one.
 Dark rye bread is made from the whole grain.
 It has a dense texture and an assertive taste, which some people love.
 Light rye bread is made from grains which have had the outer layer of bran removed.
 It sometimes contains refined wheat as well.
 It has a lighter color and texture and a gentler taste than the dark product.
-Interestingly, researchers have found that even light rye may have health benefits.
+Interestingly, some researchers have found that even light rye may have health benefits.
 The whole grain product appears to be healthier, though.

 Rye and Its Uses